 12. Shop at Mega Don Quijote, Shibuya

-Another place to have your senses assaulted on this weird things to do in Tokyo list.
-Don Quijote, or Donki, is a hyperstore chain that took Japan by storm with its one-stop-shop magic.
+Here’s another place to have your senses assaulted on this weird things to do in Tokyo list: Don Quijote, or Donki, is a hyperstore chain that took Japan by storm with its one-stop-shop magic.
 Think Target meets Costco meets Tokyu Hands.
-Floor to ceiling shelves are overflowing will all sorts of crap that you never thought you needed.
+Floor-to-ceiling shelves are overflowing will all sorts of crap that you never thought you needed.
 There are plenty of little screens shouting advertisements at you too.

-The Donki in Shibuya is the biggest and baddest.
+The Donki in Shibuya is one of the the biggest and baddest in Tokyo.
 Looking for candy, booze, board games, sex toys, costumes, household goods, or all of the above?
 Come to Don Quijote.

-But actually, it’s a great place to shop for souvenirs.
-It has a large Japanese souvenir section on one of the top floors, and its first floor has many different matcha tea and flavored Kit-Kat souvenirs.
+But actually, it’s Donki is a great place to shop for souvenirs in Tokyo.
+It has a large Japanese souvenir section on one of the top floors, and its first floor has many different matcha tea, ramen, and flavored Kit-Kat souvenirs.

 13. Have a soak at Oedo Onsen Monogatari